nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/monitoring-and-maintenance/purging-audit-logs-nxp_logs.md

 </div>

 If you prefer you can find below the source of a PostgreSQL function that can be used to purge Audit entries older than a given date.&nbsp;You can easily adapt it:

-*   to change the filtering done on audit record to filter,
+- to change the filtering done on audit record to filter, in this case be careful to add your clauses on the first query used to create a temporary table and also in the last delete query on the `nxp_logs` table.
-*   to match the syntax of other databases than PostgreSQL.
+- to match the syntax of other databases.

 {{#> panel type='code' heading='nx_audit_purge for PostgreSQL'}}